reframejs/reframe/docs/overview.template.md

 **Flexible stack**

-Reframe's stack is flexible in the sense that you can easily change it while your app grows.
+Reframe's stack is flexible in the sense that you can easily modify it.

+you first start writing your prototype it is often not clear what stack you need.

-This is of importance because when you start writing your prototype you often don't know what stack is right for you.
+This is of importance because when you start writing your app you often don't know what stack is right for you.
 With Reframe that's ok:
-You can choose a stack with your best guess at first, and later change the stack as it becomes clear what you need.
+You can start write a prototype and at later point you can easiy add/remove an ORM, add/remove a backend, add/remove a frontend.

 <br/>

-**Full-stack**
+###### Full-stack

 Stack composed of:
  - Modern interactive frontend (with React or Vue)